pdinklag/MinecraftStats/README.md

 You may encounter the following messages during the update:
 * `updating profile for <player> ...` - the updater needs to download the player's skin URL every so often using Mojang's web API ,so that the browser won't have to do it later and slow the web application down. __If this fails__, make sure that Python is able to open `https` connections to `sessionserver.mojang.com`.
+* `HTTP Error 429` - Mojang has some limitations on their API that MinecraftStats uses to get player skins.
+If too many requests for the same player are done within a certain time frame (the exact specs are not known to me), Mojang's API refuses the request with a 429 code.
+This normally shouldn't happen if you use the default profile update interval.
 * `unsupported data version 0 for <player>` - this means that `<player>` has not logged into your server for a long time and his data format is still from Minecraft 1.12.2 or earlier.

 In case you encounter any error messages and can't find an explanation, don't hesistate to [open an issue][4].